Disentangling Similarity and Relatedness in Topic Models: Introduction

-However, the previous evaluation metrics overlook a fundamental difference between these two families of models: probabilistic topic models tend to capture \emph{thematic relatedness}, associative connections between contextually co-occurring words (e.g., \emph{coffee}--\emph{mug}), as they rely on co-occurrence statistics; whereas PLM-augmented topic models, by leveraging embedding proximity, additionally capture \emph{taxonomic similarity}, substitutional closeness between categorically related words (e.g., \emph{coffee}--\emph{tea}).
-This distinction is well established in the psycholinguistic and NLP communities~\cite{agirre2009study,hill2015simlex,mirman2012individual,landrigan2016taxonomic}, and can be readily observed by inspecting topic examples from models such as BERT-KT~\cite{sia2020tired} (Appendix~\ref{app:bertkt}, Table~\ref{tab:lda_bertkt_example_topics}); however, no existing metric directly quantifies this two-dimensional distinction.
-Without such a metric, this distinction goes unrecognized in model evaluation, further obscuring how model choice translates to downstream task performance.
+However, existing evaluation metrics overlook a fundamental difference between these two families of models: probabilistic topic models tend to capture \emph{thematic relatedness}, a complementary association of functionally related words (e.g., \emph{coffee}--\emph{mug}: a mug is used to drink coffee, so the two are thematically related even though they refer to completely different objects), as they rely on co-occurrence statistics; whereas PLM-augmented topic models, by using embedding proximity, additionally capture \emph{taxonomic similarity}, substitutional closeness between categorically related words (e.g., \emph{coffee}--\emph{beer}: both are beverages and thus taxonomically similar, yet they play no complementary role in a shared scenario and are not thematically related).
+This distinction is well established in the psycholinguistic and NLP communities~\citep{agirre2009study,hill2015simlex,mirman2012individual,landrigan2016taxonomic}, and can be readily observed by inspecting topic examples from models such as BERT-KT~\citep{sia2020tired} (Appendix~\ref{app:bertkt}, Table~\ref{tab:lda_bertkt_example_topics}); however, no existing measure directly quantifies this two-dimensional distinction.
+Without it, this fundamental distinction goes unrecognized in model evaluation, further obscuring how model choice translates to downstream task performance.

-In this paper, we address this gap by training a two-dimensional neural scorer for word pair similarity and relatedness using a large-scale LLM-annotated synthetic dataset.
-Using this scorer, we conduct a comprehensive survey of topic model behavior across multiple corpora, revealing a consistent pattern: co-occurrence-based models incline toward relatedness, while PLM-augmented models incline toward similarity.
-This distinction proves to be not merely descriptive but predictive: in downstream task experiments, tasks whose nature favors relatedness are better served by relatedness-inclined models, and vice versa.
-Beyond these core results, we employ the proposed metric to further quantitatively analyze topics and corpora.
+In this paper, we address this gap by training a two-dimensional neural scorer for word pair similarity and relatedness, using a large-scale LLM-annotated synthetic dataset and static word embeddings.
+Using this scorer, we conduct a comprehensive survey of topic models across multiple corpora, revealing a consistent pattern among different model families.
+This distinction is predictive: the gap between the two scores consistently predicts downstream performance across task families, and excess on the opposing axis actually degrades performance when the semantic requirement is misaligned.

 The main contributions of this paper include: \begin{itemize} \item We introduce a novel two-dimensional evaluation framework that explicitly disentangles taxonomic similarity from thematic relatedness in topic models, addressing a fundamental gap in how the semantic structure of topics is evaluated.